benjaminzwhite/reasoning-models/README.md

 - [Perception, Reason, Think, and Plan: A Survey on Large Multimodal Reasoning Models](https://arxiv.org/abs/2505.04921)
 - [Sailing AI by the Stars: A Survey of Learning from Rewards in Post-Training and Test-Time Scaling of Large Language Models](https://arxiv.org/abs/2505.02686) - nice related topics in general about learning from rewards, also has nice Github [https://github.com/bobxwu/learning-from-rewards-llm-papers](https://github.com/bobxwu/learning-from-rewards-llm-papers)
 - [Reasoning Beyond Language: A Comprehensive Survey on Latent Chain-of-Thought Reasoning](https://arxiv.org/abs/2505.16782) - CoCoNut type experiments on latent space reasoning etc.
+- [A Survey on Latent Reasoning](https://arxiv.org/abs/2507.06203) - " We begin by examining the foundational role of neural network layers as the computational substrate for reasoning, highlighting how hierarchical representations support complex transformations.
+Next, we explore diverse latent reasoning methodologies, including activation-based recurrence, hidden state propagation, and fine-tuning strategies that compress or internalize explicit reasoning traces.
+Finally, we discuss advanced paradigms such as infinite-depth latent reasoning via masked diffusion models, which enable globally consistent and reversible reasoning processes."

 #### Topic - Tool Use/Function Calling